Skill Sheet: What You Will Learn Here

 The diagram alongside illustrates the most popular types of trading in stock market or trading styles:

 As you have gathered, there are broadly two types of trading:

 - Intraday, meaning trades covered within a day

-- Multi session, meaning trading done over a period of time
+- Multi-session, meaning trading done over a period of time

 There are three styles under each of these.
 Let’s take a look:

-However, professional day traders are known to take large positions, often taking advantage of leveraged margins.
+Among the different types of trading, professional day traders are known to take large positions, often taking advantage of leveraged margins.
 They take home significant returns as small price movements on large positions can result in big gains.

 A word of caution: You need to guard against overtrading, as the slightest of price movements in the opposite direction can cause huge losses.
 You should also be well informed about the happenings in the market as those events will have a direct impact on the stock prices.
 You should also guard against the threat of psychological addiction to trading.